AnthonyKenny98/PhilosophyV/README.md

   ```

 ## <a name=#testing></a>Testing Methodology
 Tests are run on a module by module basis under the [simulation function](https://www.xilinx.com/products/design-tools/vivado/simulator.html) in Vivado.
 Test benches (```module_tb.v```) that test a certain module as a Unit Under Test (UUT) import test stimulus and expected results from a test vector file (```module.tv```).
 A python script for creating large test vectors has also been provided.
-See below for a step by step example of testing an 8 bit adder.
+See [TestingMethodology.md](doc/TestingMethodology.md) for a step by step example of testing an 8 bit adder.

 ## <a name=#builtwith></a>Built With